fastify/fastify-throttle/README.md

 await fastify.register(import('@fastify/throttle'), {
   bytesPerSecond: 1024 * 1024 // 1MB/s
   streamPayloads: true // throttle the payload if it is a stream
-  streamBuffers: true // throttle the payload if it is a Buffer
+  bufferPayloads: true // throttle the payload if it is a Buffer
-  streamStrings: true // throttle the payload if it is a string })
+  stringPayloads: true // throttle the payload if it is a string })

 fastify.get('/', (request, reply) => {